Chapter 4

 radiation, visible light, to radio waves.

-What final object
+What final

-obtained after merging of a binary system of neutron stars (after recovery from transient instabilities )?
-This probably depends mainly on the total
+object obtained after merging of a binary system of

-merge, a "supermassive" neutron star is likely to form
+"supermassive" neutron star is likely to form

 initially, which will be unstable and quickly collapse into a black

-hole .
+hole.
 The fusion of two lighter neutron stars should

 result in the formation of a neutron star.
 The type and weight of

-formed with more ejected material, which can radiate more
+can be formed with more ejected material, which can radiate more

 intensely and for a long time.
 So we can expect roughly